LevInteractive/docxtemplater/readme.md

+# Standalone Version:

+This version contains a build directory with a compiled standalone library: `browserify -s DocxGen -r './js/docxgen.js' > build/docxgen.js`

+`qrcode-reader` was also updated to a more up-to-date commonjs version: `jsqrcode`

 # docxtemplater

 You can now use the v1 package (which is still in beta and may change).
 See [here for the new readme](https://github.com/edi9999/docxtemplater/tree/1.x)